immich-app/immich/docs/docs/administration/system-settings.md

 ## Job Settings

-Using these settings, you can determine the amount of work that will run concurrently for each task in microservices.
+Using these settings, you can determine the amount of work that will run concurrently for each task.
 Some tasks can be set to higher values on computers with powerful hardware and storage with good I/O capabilities.

 With higher concurrency, the host will work on more assets in parallel, this advice improves throughput, not latency, for example, it will make Smart Search jobs process more quickly, but it won't make searching faster.